 These are some of the few questions that you need to ask when you approach a potential supplier.
 However, along with these, you should also remember to ask your suppliers about their full product line.
 This is because, at times, we get so caught up with only one product that we may miss out on other exciting offerings.
 Therefore, just browse through their portfolio quickly and see if there is anything interesting that you may want a quote for in the future.

 Some of the most popular sourcing portals are Alibaba, AliExpress, and Global sources.
 Alternately, you can also look at your local/regional suppliers to find the best rates.

 Negotiation is a delicate art and as such, it should be done carefully.

 As and when you receive a response from the suppliers, make a note of it and observe their replies.
 Did they answer all your questions or did they just give you a generic response?
-How was their communication skills?
-Since you are ideally looking to pick a supplier for a long-term, you want to do business with someone who is polite, understanding, and on the same wavelength as you.
+How were their communication skills?
+Since you are ideally looking to pick a supplier for the long term, you want to do business with someone who is polite, understanding, and on the same wavelength as you.
 Believe it or not, these little things matter a lot when it comes to doing business.